 The University of Pennsylvania was poised to take advantage of this new technology.
 The first X-rays (called “skiagraphs”) were taken of extremities.
 By June of 1896, the Chief of Surgery at the Hospital of the University of Pennsylvania (HUP) used a skiagraph to locate a toy jack that a child had swallowed.
 Within months, several HUP departments were using roentgen rays for diagnosis, surgical planning, and follow-up.
 In 1898, the School appointed the first Instructor of Skiagraphy, Charles Lester Leonard.

-Henry K. Pancoast, M.D. became the first professor of roentgenology in the United States in the Department of Surgery at the Hospital of the University of Pennsylvania in 1912.
+Henry K. Pancoast, M.D. became the first Professor of Poentgenology in the United States in the Department of Surgery at HUP in 1912.
 The same year, Dr. Pancoast was named President of the American Roentgen Ray Society.
-In 1919, he was named President of the American Radium Society and subsequently elected President of the American College of Radiology in 1933.
-In 1934, Dr. Pancoast was named as the first President of the newly forming American Board of Radiology, but his ill health prevented him from any active participation in its activities.
+In 1919, he was named President of the American Radium Society and subsequently elected President of the American College of Radiology in 1933, and the first President of the newly forming American Board of Radiology in 1934.
 Dr. Pancoast was a pioneer in using x-rays to treat leukemia and Hodgkin's disease and helped lead Philadelphia medicine and American radiology for four decades until his death in 1939.

-Under Dr. McKenna's leadership, the Department of Radiation Oncology has made significant progress in its missions of education, research and clinical services.
+Under Dr. McKenna's leadership, the Department of Radiation Oncology greatly expanded its missions of education, research and clinical services.
 From 1991 to 2004, the Department grew from eight to over thirty five full-time faculty.
-The research funding awarded to the Department has grown from $1.7 million in 1992 to $9.6 million in 2004.
-The Department of Radiation Oncology (combined with the Department of Radiology) has ranked first in its specialty in NIH research awards in all but one year of Dr. McKenna's tenure as department chair.
+The Department of Radiation Oncology (combined with the Department of Radiology) became ranked first in its specialty in NIH research awards in all but one year of Dr. McKenna's tenure as department chair.